 It should also be noted that California has a “Three Strikes Law.”
 According to this law, the conviction of a violent crime may result in an automatic 25-year sentence, with the possibility of extension to a life sentence, if the convicted individual has had prior convictions for other violent crimes.

-If or someone you love has been arrested on suspicion of committing a violent crime, it is essential that you contact the criminal defense attorneys at Manshoory Law Group, APC as soon as possible.
-The attorneys at our office have years of experience in criminal defense and can use this skill to give you or your loved one truly effective counsel.
-After an analysis of the circumstances, we will defend you or your loved one in the most aggressive fashion to obtain the best possible outcome.
+If someone you love has been arrested on suspicion of committing a violent crime, it is essential that you contact the criminal defense attorneys at Manshoory Law Group, APC as soon as possible.
+The attorneys at our office have years of experience in criminal defense and can give you or your loved one truly effective counsel.
 The attorneys there are available 24/7 to take your call.
 Contact our lawyers today for an initial consultation.